mtwebb/docs/src/pages/index.md

   I.click('[data-testid=template]')
 </screenshot>

-# About

-Boardgame Lab is a browser-based tool that allows you to create and play board games online.
+Boardgame Lab is a browser-based tool that allows you to prototype and playtest tabletop games online with a strong emphasis on automation.

 ### Prototyping